 - Spotting secluded bays while we hiked through a mossy, sun-dappled forest.

-- Climbing up a gruelling 1,400 feet with sore legs and hip muscles.
+- Climbing up a grueling 1,400 feet with sore legs and hip muscles.

-- I want a Skor bar and ice cream, any flavour.
+- I want a Skor bar and ice cream, any flavor.

 - Today was my low day.
 I almost cried at breakfast.
 Twice.